AkiebNazir/AkiebNazir/README.md

 ### Hi there <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi"> I am Akieb Nazir..!
 ---
-I am about to complete my masters in ECE and developing my skills Pyhon, Mysql, Postgresql, Excel etc. and learning new once too JS, HTML, CSS.

-I have a good experience in python, SQL, Ms-Excel.
+I have completed my Masters in Electronics and Communication in year 2019.

+Having <strong>2+ years</strong> of experience in Data Management and Data Analysis.

+Data Cleaning, preparing data for analysis, getting insights from the data finding trends in data and using Data virtualization to make better understanding of patterns and trends in data.

-Current i am working in a  Govt tele-communication company on contract basis as technical engineer.
+Current i am working in a Working in an IT company as a Data Analyst.

-My contract base job is about to complete.
-Looking for help with getting a NEW JOB.
+I love to transform a complex dataset into a clear narrative, to help a client address a challenge by designing a custom methodology, to unlock a deeper or unexpected human insight that helps inspire a creative idea using data.

+Always looking for New tools and technologies to make my workflow efficient and modern.

-Love to help any beginner programmmer to develope their skills.
+Love to learn new tools and technologies and ready to help any beginner programmmer to develope their skills.

 Love to play games and go to gym in my schedule time.